YesWiki/yeswiki/docs/custom-folder.md

 # Custom directory

 The folder `custom` will be used for all your specific changes in yeswiki views.

-You need to create this folder in the root path of your wiki
+An example of how a custom folder look like can be found at https://github.com/YesWiki/yeswiki-custom-code-example

+(Advanced) You can clone this example in your wiki by manually deleting the custom folder, and then running the command `git clone https://github.com/YesWiki/yeswiki-custom-code-example.git custom`

 ## Custom templates